adevrrc/adev-p2-notes/docs/text-file-io/text-file-io.md

 fileWriter.Close();
 ```

-It is best practice to use the <em>FileAccess</em> enumeration when opening a file to control user access.
+It is best practice to use the `FileAccess` enumeration when opening a file to control user access.
 {: .alert .alert-best-practices}

 ## Reading Data from a Text File